Trinidad & Tobago men and USA women climb up the standings ahead of FIH Indoor World Cups 2018

 In the men’s FIH Hero Indoor World Rankings, the top 13 positions all remain unchanged.
 European champions Germany continue to top the rankings table ahead of second placed Austria, with reigning World champions Netherlands (3), Russia (4), Poland (5), Czech Republic (6), 2017 Asian continental champions Iran (7), Switzerland (8), Sweden (9) and Canada (10) making up the top ten.

-Australia (11), South Africa (12) and England (13) also retain their places, although USA’s fourth place finish at the Pan American Indoor Championships 2017 has resulted in a one place drop to 15th, with Namibia - who finished second in the African Indoor Cup of Nations - moving up to 14th position.
+Australia (11), South Africa (12) and England (13) also retain their places, with USA dropping one place drop to 15th.
+Namibia - who finished second in the African Indoor Cup of Nations - have moved up to 14th position.

 Trinidad & Tobago’s stunning triumph at the Pan American Indoor Championships 2017 earned them the maximum available points, something which has resulted in a quite remarkable rise up the rankings table from 41st to 18th.